stinsonga/elpa-mirror/packages/rainbow-mode-readme.txt

-This minor mode sets background color to strings that match color names.
-For instance, #0000ff is displayed in white with a blue background.
+This minor mode sets background color to strings that match color names, e.g. #0000ff is displayed in white with a blue background.